 Best for backpackers: Homey Seafront Hostel

-Located in the country’s midriff, the pristine Visayas Dropdown content are the Philippines’ blockbuster destination.
-There is the same sun and soul-stirring sea as in Palawan, and the powder-blue sky is as blinding as on Boracay.
-But what makes this nugget-shaped island special is its bushy jungle interior, home to the bug-eyed tarsier Dropdown content, the world’s smallest primate, and the Chocolate Hills Dropdown content, a hyper-realised geological abnormality of pyramid-like mounds.
+Located in the country’s midriff, the pristine Visayas are the Philippines’ blockbuster destination.
+There is the same sun and soul-stirring sea as in Palawan, and the powder-blue sky is as blinding as in Boracay.
+But what makes this nugget-shaped island special is its bushy jungle interior, home to the bug-eyed tarsier, the world’s smallest primate, and the Chocolate Hills, a hyper-realised geological abnormality of pyramid-like mounds.

 Best for great beaches and ocean views: Ananyana Beach Resort and Spa